 DCDC’s second site, located on Bloom Road, is a Licensed Preschool Program, NAEYC accredited and is rated as a Keystone Star 3 Center.
-This site provides a concentrated four hour preschool program running from September to May, along with care provided to our school-aged children for after-school, delays, early dismissals, school closings, holidays and our summer camp program.
+This site provides a concentrated four hour preschool program running from September to May, along with care provided to our school-aged children for before and after-school, delays, early dismissals, school closings, holidays and our summer camp program.

 There are many benefits to enrolling your child in DCDC’s Child Care.
 These include:

 Our primary goal is the comfort and well-being of you and your child.
 In order to facilitate that, we offer tours of our Center to prospective families, as well as the opportunity for parents and children to visit with their child’s group prior to enrollment.
 After enrollment, parents are welcome to visit the Center anytime.

 DCDC serves breakfast, lunch, and a snack to children enrolled at the Center.
 School-aged children are served breakfast and snack, with lunch provided by the parent during full days.
 All of our meals are nutritionally based, and DCDC participates in the Department of Education’s food program.
 Menus are provided for parents to take home.

 Our groups often extend their learning by exploring our community through field trips.
 Preschoolers either venture out into the local community or community neighbors are welcomed into the program to share their knowledge and experiences with our children.
 Parent volunteers are encouraged and welcome to come along, with proper clearances and even to share their experiences and/or cultural background.